-CDC Milestone Tracker A free and parent-friendly app from the Centers for Disease Control and Prevention (CDC) to track a young child's development from ages 2 months through 5 years.
+CDC Milestone Tracker - A free and parent-friendly app from the Centers for Disease Control and Prevention (CDC) to track a young child's development from ages 2 months through 5 years.

-Parent Milestone Checklist The Centers for Disease Control and Prevention (CDC) developed milestone checklists for parents and caregivers to use with children between the ages of two months to five years.
-Print the Milestone Checklists (PDF)
+Parent Milestone Checklist - The Centers for Disease Control and Prevention (CDC) developed milestone checklists for parents and caregivers to use with children between the ages of two months to five years.

-Translated Materials Vermont has translated the Milestones Brochure into several languages: Arabic, Bosnian, Burmese, French, Nepali, Somali, and Swahili
+Translated Materials - Vermont has translated the Milestones Brochure into several languages: Arabic, Bosnian, Burmese, French, Nepali, Somali, and Swahili.